 The schedule of midwifery prenatal care is very similar to typical OB care, however, visits are usually 45 minutes to an hour long, personal, and informative.
 We welcome partners, family members, and children to be a part of this time of caring for you as we get to know each other better.
 Families are encouraged to be deeply involved in their care and ask lots of questions at their prenatal visits.
-Currently, all prenatal visits are scheduled in your home.
+The 36 week prenatal visit is scheduled in your home.

 At every visit, there will be plenty of time to:

 talk about any concerns or questions you might have